SLKone/SLKone.github.io/_sub-industries/post-merger-integration.md

   - "Holistic Approach: Addressing all aspects of integration from operations to culture."
   - "Synergies That Land: We track the value identified in diligence through to the P&L, not just a plan on paper."
   - "Change Management Excellence: Facilitating smooth transitions and high employee engagement."
-  - "The Same People Start to Finish: We work alongside your team through the whole integration and leave the capability behind."
+  - "The Same People Start to Finish: We work alongside your team through the whole integration, from plan to operating cadence."

 cta-title: "Ready to make your latest acquisition pay off?"
 cta: "Talk to SLKone about putting structure and pace behind your next integration so the combined company performs."